Dynjashik/MSP4-Webshop/README.md

 #### Knows Bugs

-##### Increment/decrement buttons on shopping bag page, desktop version
+##### Increment/decrement buttons on shopping bag page

 There is a known bug that I didn't figure out how to fix.
 In order to reproduce it:
 1. Add any product to the shopping bag.
 2. Open shopping bag.
 3. Decrement product quantity lower than 1.

 Expected behaviour: "-" button gets disabled when the user tries to enter quantity less than 1 or more than 99.
-For some reason it is possible to do it here.
+For some reason it is possible to do it at checkout page.
-Important to note that when you change to mobile version everything works fine.
-And also everything works (both desktop and mobile) on product detail page where same kind of widget is used.
+Important to note that:
+ * Desktop version of the site always has this bug
+ * Mobile version has it sometimes: for example on iPhone11 bug doesn't exist, on Xiaomi Redmi Note 9 it exists.
+ * Product details page has identical functionality with increase/decrease buttons and such bug was never found on both desktop and mobile.

-But when the user clicks "Update" with quantity less than 1 the product gets deleted from the shopping bag.
+When the user clicks "Update" with quantity less than 1 the product gets deleted from the shopping bag.
 Therefore it is impossible to buy a product with an incorrect amount.
+I conclude that such bug is not critical and doesn't break major functionality.

+I tried different approaches and still struggling fixing this issue.
+The complicated part is that this bug is not very consistent and it makes it hard to identify the actual problem.

 ![IncrementBug](README_files/increment_bug.png)
 ![IncrementBug2](README_files/increment_bug2.png)